Neilus03/polyp_base_classifier/README.md

 ## Usage

-1. **Data Preparation**: Place your polyp image data in the `POLYP_DATA` directory and update the CSV files with image names and labels.
+1. **Data Preparation**: Place the polyp image data in the `POLYP_DATA` directory and update the CSV files with image names and labels.

 2. **Training**: Run the training script: